nufeb/NUFEB-2/docs/source/intro.rst

 ----------------

-NUFEB is an open-source individual based model tool for simulating the 3D dynamics of microbial communities at the micro-scale.
+NUFEB is an open-source individual based model tool for simulating the 3D dynamics of cell populations at the micro-scale.

-NUFEB is built on top of the state-of-the-art molecular dynamic simulator LAMMPS, extended with extended with features for microbial modelling.
+The tool is built on top of the molecular dynamic simulator LAMMPS, extended with features for biological system modelling.
-As a result, NUFEB has the realistic explicit models of biological, chemical and physical processes, including individual microbes in different shapes.
+NUFEB offers the realistic explicit models of biological, chemical and physical processes, as well as individual cell in different shapes.

 NUFEB takes full advantage of the LAMMPS parallel infrastructure, allowing for massive parallel simulations on both CPU- and GPU-based parallel computers.